-The importance of lacrosse arm guards and elbow pads cannot be understated—they absorb checks and errant shots, and can be the difference between a light bruise and a shattered bone.
+Lacrosse arm guards and elbow pads are extremely important.
+They absorb checks and errant shots, and can be the difference between a light bruise and a shattered bone.

 Arm protection in lacrosse comes in three main types that are typically based on the position (attack, midfield, and defense) for which they are worn.